-Looking at where you’re at in your physiotherapy career, the APA physiotherapy courses offer a extension of the content you’ve learnt at university.
+Looking at where you’re at in your physiotherapy career, professional associations such as the American APTA or Australia’s APA physiotherapy courses offer a extension of the content you’ve learnt at university.

 The biggest issue we tend see here is that a decent portion of the content doesn’t make sense until you’ve seen similar cases in the clinic.

 This is because the brain needs to relate this new information to an existing mental paradigm/framework.

 Once you’re done with uni and written exams, just memorising volumes of information doesn’t get you anywhere!

 Looking at online webinars and online courses, these fall in to a similar category to the APTA and APA physiotherapy courses.

 You need clinical experience in that particular area before the new information can assist your clinical practice.